unitycatalog/unitycatalog/docs/integrations/unity-catalog-puppygraph.md

 - JDK 17 to build and run Unity Catalog and Spark
 - Docker
-- This repository `unitycatalog` cloned.
+- This repository `unitycatalog` cloned
 - Spark downloaded

 ## Build the Unity Server and Spark support